Lothenbach Takes Buying Spree to Saratoga

 Bob Lothenbach has been a busy man.
 His Lothenbach Stables was listed as the buyer on five tickets over the two nights of the Fasig-Tipton Saratoga selected yearling sale Aug.
 7-8 for a grand total of $1.415 million.
 His purchases included four colts, three of which are by More Than Ready , and an Animal Kingdom filly.

 This is Lothenbach's second buying spree this year.
 He also bought five yearlings for a total of $735,000 at the Fasig-Tipton July sale.
-His average purchase price at Saratoga was $283,000 compared to $135,000 at the July sale.
+His average purchase price at Saratoga was $283,000 compared with $135,000 at the July sale.

-Lothenbach was represented at this sale by Drew Nardiello, who helps manage the Minneapolis/St. Paul businessman's breeding and racing stock.
+Lothenbach was represented at the Saratoga sale by Drew Nardiello, who helps manage the Minneapolis/St. Paul businessman's breeding and racing stock.
 Nardiello owns Chesapeake Farm, where Lothenbach boards his broodmares.
-As an owner, Lothenbach's successful runners include grade 1 winners Vacare and Mayo on the Side.
-He is currently racing multiple graded stakes winner Sonic Boom, who will run in the Aug.
+As an owner, Lothenbach's successful runners have included grade 1 winners Vacare and Mayo on the Side.
+He is currently racing multiple graded stakes winner Sonic Boom, who is entered in the Aug.
 12 Secretariat Stakes (G1T) at Arlington International Racecourse.

 Lothenbach's most expensive Saratoga sale purchase was Hip 54, a colt by More Than Ready from the Bluewater Sales consignment.
 The colt is the first foal out of an unplaced Sea The Stars daughter See Ya Signe, who is out of grade 1 winner Santa Teresita.
 Nardiello went to $400,000 to secure the colt.